ncase/covid-19/words/words.md

 **Here's an (optional) Sandbox Mode, with *everything* available.
 Simulate & play around to your heart's content:**

-[TODO: EMBED THIS IN A WAY THAT DOESN'T SUCK]

 <div class="sim">
 		<iframe src="sim?stage=SB&format=sb&height=1000" width="800" height="1000"></iframe>
 </div>